Structured Settlement Beneficiary Disputes | What You Need to Know 2025

 • A female Administrator may be referred to as an Administartrix.

-Can an estate executor or administrator change a beneficiary of a structured settlement?
+Can an estate executor or administrator change the beneficiary of a structured settlement?

 • An executor cannot change the beneficiary of an insurance policy.